craftcms/docs/docs/commerce/3.x/installation.md

 ## Plugin Store

 Log into the control panel, navigate to “Plugin Store”, then search for “Commerce”.
+Choose “Craft Commerce”, and from there you can choose “Add to Cart” or “Try” for either edition.

 ## Composer